rafaelrocha007/laravel-sail-api-test-challenge/README.md

 ```

 ### Customers | Retrieve all
 Get a paginated collection of Customers, pass `page` parameter to get another page.
-You should also provide your acess token as Bearer Authentication.
+You should also provide your access token as Bearer Authentication.
 ```json
 GET /api/customers
 ```